-(iii) Instrument Setup for Luminometers without Software Analysis Capabilities

-Many plate luminometers do not come with analysis software.
+(iii) Instrument Setup for Luminometers without Software Analysis Capabilities Many plate luminometers do not come with analysis software.
 Instead, the data is either automatically exported or has to be manually exported to a Microsoft Excel file for calculation and analysis.
 Excel has functions to perform the necessary calculations for interpolating RLU values into ATP concentrations using the ATP standard curve.
 The basic Excel procedure is as follows:

-- 1. Column 1: Make a column for the calculated ATP concentrations used for the ATP standard curve. - 2.
-Column 2: Copy the RLU values for the standard curve. - Column 3.
-Transform the RLU values into log RLU values using the LOG function.
-3. - 4.
+- Column 1: Make a column for the actual ATP concentrations used for the ATP standard curve. - 2.
+Column 2: Copy the RLU values for the standard curve. - 3.
+Column 3.
+Transform the RLU values into log RLU values using the LOG function. - 4.
 Column 4.
 Transform the ATP values in column 1 into log ATP values. - 5.
 Column 5.
-Using the Excel TREND function, perform a Trend analysis for the log RLU values in Column 3. - 6.
-Column 6.
+Using the Excel TREND function, perform a Trend analysis for the log RLU values in Column 3. - Column 6.
 Transform the log values back into actual values using the Excel ANTI-LOG function. - 7.
 Column 7.
 Perform a TREND function for the log ATP values. - 8.
 Column 8.
-Transform the log trend ATP values back into actual ATP values using the Excel ANTILOG function. - 9.
+Transform the log tend ATP back into actual ATP values using the Excel ANTILOG function. - 9.
 Column 9.
 Copy the sample RLU values. - 10.
 Column 10.
 Transform the sample RLU values into LOG RLU values. - 11.
 Column 11.
 Using the Excel TREND function, perform a trend analysis for the sample. - 12.
 Column 12.
 Convert the calculated sample values back into ATP concentrations.

-Using Third-Party Software (iv)
+(iv) Using Third-Party Software

 Instead of using Microsoft Excel, third party software can also be used.
-In this case, the raw data in the Excel file must be copied and pasted or copied into the clipboard and controls the instrument.
-For luminometer software that has analysis capabilities, setting up the software properly prior to any measurements can save considerable time and produce an optimized report.
-It may be necessary to contact the instrument manufacturer to determine whether the software can provide the information below and whether it can perform the necessary calculations so that the procedure can be automated.
+In this case, the raw data in the Excel file must be copied and pasted or copied into the clipboard and imported into the software program.
+It is important that the third-party software can either perform a log-log linear regression analysis on the raw data or can transform the data into log values.
+The following software has been tested to perform the necessary manufacturer to determine whether the software can provide the information below and whether it can perform the necessary calculations so that the procedure can be automated